Danish instructors at the Al Asad Air Base in Iraq during training of Iraqi units. Photo: Danish Defence.

 ) was introduced.
 The policy summarizes the Danish approach to stabilisation and focuses on how cooperation between relevant ministries can be strengthened.

 The stabilisation policy sets the direction for Danish efforts in order to create a more holistic framework both thematically and geographically.

-The Peace- and Stabilization Fund
+The Peace- and Stabilisation Fund

 You can read more about the activities under the Fund in the report on “Denmark’s Integrated Peace and Stabilisation Engagements 2017

-A comprehensive structure
+A inter-ministerial structure

 This article in Danish